 - Accommodating IOLs: An accommodating IOL is a type of monofocal lens that enables focus at multiple distances by shifting its position in the eye.

 RLE is a quick procedure and usually takes about fifteen minutes to complete for one eye and all cases are performed on an outpatient basis.

-The surgery is performed over two days, as only one eye is treated on one day and the second is treated on the following day.
-The procedure itself on the day of the surgery only takes about fifteen minutes and patients are allowed to go home the same day.
+The surgery is performed over two days, where one eye is treated on one day and the second is treated on the following day.
+The procedure itself takes about fifteen minutes and patients are allowed to go home the same day.
 The very next day, the second eye is treated and the patient is discharged after both eyes have been treated.